neolit123/go-dualsense-battery/README.md

 ## Description

-A small Windows taskbar application, written in Go, for showing the battery level of a PlayStation 5 DualSense controller connected over BlueTooth or USB.
+A small Windows taskbar application, written in Go, for showing the battery level of a PlayStation 5 DualSense controller connected over Bluetooth or USB.

 Supports a single controller, the first one in the device list.
 Last tested with controller firmware A-0520 on Windows 11 Pro 64bit 10.0.26100.2605.